jue89/jmf/README.md

 ### create

+**NOTES:**
+Content-Type is important!
-Notice: The user object is not the toplevel object in the request.
+The user object is not the toplevel object in the request.

-**NOTE:** Content-Type is important!

 ```
 > curl -k -H "Content-Type: application/json" -X POST \